Aesop Rock: 2008–2014: Skelethon and collaborations

+2016–present: Further albums

 In February 2016, Aesop Rock released a music video for the song "Rings" and announced his seventh studio album The Impossible Kid, which was released on April 29, 2016.
 "Rings" was featured in the video game Madden NFL 17.

 In 2017, Aesop Rock scored his first film soundtrack for Bushwick.
 In January 2019, Aesop Rock collaborated with electronic musician Tobacco under the name Malibu Ken.
 The duo released a self-titled album in the same month.
 In late 2020, Aesop announced his eighth solo album, titled Spirit World Field Guide, along with the release of the album's first single, "The Gates".
-In October 2021, Aesop announced a reunion with his former producer Blockhead with an upcoming album titled Garbology.
+In October 2021, Aesop announced a reunion with his former producer Blockhead with the album titled Garbology.
 The album was released on November 12 of the same year.

-On 9 December 2022, Aesop Rock released the song “Pumpkin Seeds” featuring the Chicago rapper Lupe Fiasco and produced by Blockhead.
+On December 9, 2022, Aesop Rock released the song "Pumpkin Seeds" featuring the Chicago rapper Lupe Fiasco and produced by Blockhead.
 The song is a fundraiser for the Collaboratory, an organization promoting two local DIY skateparks in Dayton, Ohio.

+On September 14, 2023, Aesop Rock announced the release date of his ninth solo studio album Integrated Tech Solutions, which was released on November 10, 2023.
+That same day, he released the single "Mindful Solutionism" along with an accompanying music video.
+In October 2023, he released two singles that appear on Integrated Tech Solutions; "By the River" on October 5 and "Infinity Fill Goose Down" on October 26.
+His tenth studio album, Black Hole Superette, was announced in April 2025 and released on May 30, 2025, with the song "Checkers" being released that April as its first single.

+In October 2025, the album I Heard It's a Mess There Too was released as a free download via Aesop Rock's official website, and as a single unlisted video on the official Aesop Rock YouTube channel.